Wednesday, May 25, 2016

 “Merry Christmas Eve!” the old man said to the neighbor boy.
 “Early Christmas morning, I will visit you with surprises!”

-“We could use a few surprises,” the boy’s father said, as his son buried his face in his father’s wool coat.
+“We could use a few good surprises,” the boy’s father said, as his son buried his face in his father’s wool coat.

-“A penny for your thoughts!” the old man said to the boy who quietly cried.
+“A penny for your thoughts!” the old man said to the boy.
+He was so concerned that the boy might not be here for next Christmas.
 “Now then, it’s going to be the finest Christmas ever.
 Keep my hat if you’d like.
-It looks like it’s just your size,” he said, putting his hat on the boy’s head.
+It looks like it’s just your size,” he said, even if it was too big.

 “Don’t I know you?” the old man asked.
 “I think we met when I was collecting pennies at the Tower Bridge.”

 “Your generosity will save his life, and he will not leave his father alone at Christmas for the years to come,” she said.
+“Your hat will protect him from the blistering winter wind, and the golden goose will be his new best friend.”

 “Pardon me, but who are you?” the old man said.
-“How do you know that?
-It was just a hat.
+“It was just a hat.
 Too big for his head.”

+As the man walked home through the snow that night, his bare head felt cold, so he wrapped his scarf extra tight.
 He would need to buy himself a new hat for Christmas, now that the little boy was wearing his hat instead of him.

-Then he shoved him in the oven and seasoned him with black pepper, salt, paprika, dark brown sugar, and dried rosemary.
+The next morning, the old man woke up with the sunrise and prepared the larger goose for cooking.
+Then, he shoved him in the oven and seasoned him with black pepper, salt, paprika, dark brown sugar, and dried rosemary.

-The neighbor boy opened the door wearing the old man’s hat.
-“It’s just my size,” the little boy said, covering both eyes.
+“It’s just my size,” the little boy said, even if it covered both of his eyes.

 As the goose waddled into the neighbor’s house, the little boy threw his arms around him, giggled, and laughed.

-“Father, he’s my new pet!” the little boy said.
+“Noooooo!
+Father, he’s my new pet!” the little boy said.
 “We can’t eat him!
 His feathers are so soft.
 I could use him for a pillow.”

 “Don’t worry, I have another goose cooking,” the old man said, as the little boy’s father sighed.
 “Let them be friends.”